Profile-Driven Co-Pilot

 AUTOSAR / CAN / LIN drivers with ASPICE-compliant traceability from CRS to test report.
 Bootloader, UDS, OTA — all profiled.

-Connect a J-Link or Saleae and let the squad reproduce flakey signals, bisect commits, and write the regression test.
+Connect a J-Link, Saleae, or ESP32 and let the squad reproduce flakey signals, bisect commits, and write the regression test.

-Auto-generate traceability matrices, MISRA reports, OWASP audits, and a release dossier reviewers actually accept.
+Auto-generate traceability matrices, MISRA / DO-178C reports, OWASP audits, and a release dossier reviewers actually accept.

 Ship internal skills, MCP servers, and PMO templates so every team inherits standards without retraining.

 We tried Cursor and Claude Code first.
-What we kept was agenIT — because we couldn't ship the actual codebase out, and because every other tool forgot what we agreed on yesterday.
+What we kept was Octobus — because we couldn't ship the actual codebase out, and because every other tool forgot what we agreed on yesterday.

 Quote attributable on request · pilot under NDA.